Hi there! I'm Liz—the founder of Cool Straw.

 The amazing part was how quickly my family adapted to a zero-waste lifestyle too!

-Now before we leave the house, my 7 year-old will run to the kitchen and grab some reusable straws, "just in case we had to stop for a drink."
+Now before we leave the house, my 4 and 8 year old boys will run to the kitchen and grab some reusable straws, "just in case we have to stop for a drink."
 Soon after, my husband commented on the reduction in waste he was bringing to the curb each garbage day.
 Going through drive-thru's, my daughter was so proud to say "No Straw Please"—since then it has become a family mantra.

 Despite my family's easy adoption of the zero-waste lifestyle, I noticed that society wasn't so quick to follow suit.
 While more and more people are becoming aware of environmental issues, and waste-free alternatives, I didn't feel like big-box stores and large corporations were doing their part.
 And so I decided to take matters into my own hands and begin Cool Straw!